Alice Mary Gordon: Alice Gordon

 In the same year, her approach of melding interior decoration with the new lighting opportunities led to a book Decorative Electricity (1891), for which she assumed the title of Mrs J.E.H.
 Gordon.
 This demonstrates the depth of her experience and expertise in domestic electric installation acquired from collaborating with her spouse, J.E.H.Gordon, writing with the authority of an engineer's spouse, although he is separately credited with a chapter on the then notorious 'Fire Risks' of electricity.
 The book's line-drawing illustrations by Herbert Fell elegantly portray a rich array of suggestions for how (implicitly female) householders should light each room of the house electrically, including the servants' quarters.
 These suggestions borrowed eclectically from various cultural sources: a Cairo or a Pompeii lamp were recommended for the hallway and staircase; dragon pendants and Venetian glass for the dining-room, with cupids and Carton-Pierre brackets advised for the lady's boudoir.
 A chapter on 'Shops and Public Buildings' condemned the use of harsh overhead lighting that Gordon reported made many women feel uncomfortable by casting dark shadows under their eyes.
 Decorative Electricity closes with a chapter on 'Some Personal Experiences' which shows how closely Gordon collaborated with her husband, often acting as his deputy, confidante and translator for the Gordon consultancy business.

 Her expertise became known nationwide and a second (cheaper) edition of Decorative Electricity was published in 1892, listing many positive reviews from newspapers - except for the hostile responses journals linked to the gas industry, and with many advertisers in the outer pages clearly seeking to target the decorative electric lighting market.
 Encouraged by George Meredith, she published her first novel, Eunice Anscombe, in 1892, however the novel was critically well-received and it was the only novel she wrote.
 She latterly worked with Agnes Clerke and Mrs Humphry Ward to ensure the representation of women writers in The Woman's Building at the Chicago Exhibition in 1893.
 After her husband died in a horse riding accident that same year, she returned to journalism again writing, for example, on 'Women as Students in Design' in 1894.

 Alice Butcher

 Following the death of her first husband, she married the lawyer and politician John George Butcher, 1st and last Baron Danesfort, on 9 April 1898 in Kensington, London.
 When he was elevated to Baron Danesfort on 19 February 1924, Gordon became Lady Danesfort.
 She was a friend of Robert Louis Stevenson, and maintained a close correspondence with George Meredith until his death in 1909.
-In 1919, she wrote her a memoir of Meredith, detailing their friendship and his influence on her literary career.
+In 1919, she wrote a memoir of Meredith, detailing their friendship and his influence on her literary career.
 She died on 16 June 1929 in London and was buried in Brompton Cemetery.